 New interior including door panels, doglegs and rear panel, plus a new fiberglass rear shelf and new headliner.
 Sound deadening material installed covering the entire roof, rear bulkhead and shelf.
 Carpets were new when I got the car.
 Seats are comfortable with the original swede covers, I believe at some point they must have replaced the foam as the southwest climate would have dried them out by now.
 I pulled the dash out to repair issues, replaced the fuse box, heater ducting, etc. Things work as they should, all but the rear window defogger.
 It is an A/C car with all the engine compartment A/C components long gone.

 I have lots spent on parts and countless hours of my time to make this a solid driver.
 The final step with this car is attention to the paintwork.
 The previous owner supplied all the paperwork on the paint colors, so if you wanted to work with what is there, the color match should not be a problem.
 If you really liked the paint scheme, redoing the white only would get you almost to the finish line in having a very presentable car, a couple spots where the green would need a little attention will get you there.

-The car comes with a couple shelves of TR7 spares including the fast road spec camshaft, Sprint specific gaskets including 2 Payen head gaskets, the used timing chain, tensioner, rails and cam sprocket, the homemade header that came on the car, (4) stock TR7 steel wheels with old Autocross rubber installed, (5) Avon tires that would be killer on an Autocross course, 2 pairs of rear axle shafts, a pair of useable rear light assemblies, starter motors, switches, etc.
+The car comes with a couple shelves of TR7 spares including the fast road spec camshaft, Sprint specific gaskets including 2 Payen head gaskets, the used timing chain, tensioner, rails and cam sprocket, the homemade header that came on the car, (4) stock TR7 steel wheels with old Autocross rubber installed, (5) Avon tires that would be killer on an Autocross course, 2 pairs of rear axle shafts, starter motors, switches, etc.